philipsharp/afieldguidetoelephpants/source/_sections/2-description.md

 Blue is the original and traditional color, but elephpants have been seen in most primary and secondary colors, and new colors are appearing in the wild on a increasingly frequent basis.
 Except as otherwise noted below, differences between colors are largely cosmetic.
-All elephpant have the PHP logo on the left side.
-The decoration on the obverse (right) side varies by generation.
+All elephpant have the PHP logo on the obverse (left) side.
+The decoration on the reverse (right) side varies by generation.

 #### Habitat